jholsten/me2e/README.md

 ##### Authentication
 If you want to send an authenticated request to a Microservice, for example with a Bearer token in the Authorization header, you can use the [`authenticate`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.container.microservice/-microservice-container/authenticate.html) method of the [`MicroserviceContainer`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.container.microservice/-microservice-container/index.html) class.
 You need to pass an instance of the [`Authenticator`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.container.microservice.authentication/-authenticator/index.html) class to this method, which uses the [`getRequestInterceptor`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.container.microservice.authentication/-authenticator/get-request-interceptor.html) function to provide a request interceptor that performs the required authentication and adapts the request accordingly.
-Note that this authenticator is used for all requests to this Microservice in the current test.
+Note that this authenticator is used for all subsequent requests to this Microservice in the current test.
 Unless set otherwise in the me2e-config file in `settings.state-reset.reset-request-interceptors` (see [here](#state-reset)), this request interceptor is only valid for the execution of a single test and the interceptors are reset afterwards.

 By default, me2e only provides [`UsernamePasswordAuthentication`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.container.microservice.authentication/-username-password-authentication/index.html) for basic authentication.